What to Write in a Friendship Card Messages That Actually Sound Like You

 What to Write in a Friendship Card

-2. Tone Matching: Humor vs. Sentiment
+2. Tone Matching (Humor vs. Sentiment)

-3. Authentic Vulnerability
+3. Authentic Vulnerability Without Oversharing

-There’s a sweet spot between emotional depth and oversharing.
-You don’t need a therapy breakthrough in a birthday card, but you shouldn’t be so guarded that your message could’ve been written by a polite acquaintance.
-Admitting something small creates intimacy.
-Phrases like “I don’t say this enough, but…” or “I’m not great with words, but I want you to know…” are honest acknowledgments that strengthen your message.
+A sweet spot exists between emotional depth and oversharing.
+You don’t need a therapy breakthrough in a best friend birthday card, but you should avoid sounding like a polite acquaintance.
+Admitting a small truth creates genuine intimacy.
+Phrases like “I rarely say this” or “I struggle with words” are honest acknowledgments.
+They strengthen your sentiment without feeling forced.

 Thank You Notes That Go Beyond “Thanks”

-Encouragement During Tough Times
+Encouraging Messages During Tough Times

-15+ Message Examples You Can Actually Use
+15+ Friendship Card Message Examples You Can Steal

 OccasionMessage TypeExample